 Balance Billing occurs when the hospital doesn’t apply the insurance discount, improperly inflating the amount that you owe (and since the insurance discount can often be up to 80% of the total charged amount, this can be an enormous amount).
 In this instance, the hospital is attempting to charge you the amount they agreed to discount.

-Surprise Medical Billing also removes the insurance discount, but in this case, it’s because you inadvertently were treated by someone out of network, so the insurance company did not have a pre-negotiated rate, and the hospital or medical provider is trying to collect their full chargemaster rate.
+Surprise Medical Billing also removes the insurance discount.
+However, in this case, it’s because you inadvertently were treated by someone out of network, so the insurance company did not have a pre-negotiated rate, and the hospital or medical provider is trying to collect their full chargemaster rate.

-Laws and Regulations Surrounding Balance Billing and Surprise Medical Billing
+Laws and Medical Billing Regulations Surrounding Balance Billing and Surprise Medical Billing

-As of early 2019, at least 24 states have laws and regulations protecting consumers from being balance billed or surprise medical billed, and a number of other states appear to have legislation on the way.
+As of early 2019, at least 24 states have medical billing regulations and laws protecting consumers from being balance billed or surprise medical billed.
+And a number of other states appear to have legislation on the way.
 The Commonwealth Fund has a good overview of state laws and regulations on balance billing.